Visualizing Evolving Trees: Algorithms for Visualizing Evolving Trees

 \subsection{DynaSafe}

-DynaSafe stands for Dynamic Safety, as the algorithm prioritizes safe moves and will not make a move if it introduces an edge crossing; see Algorithm~\ref{alg:DynaSafe}.
+DynaSafe stands for Dynamic Safety, as the algorithm prioritizes safe moves and will not make a move if it introduces an edge crossing, see Algorithm~\ref{alg:DynaSafe} in Appendix.
 DynaSafe is also a force-directed algorithm, however, it differs from DynaCola as it draws straight-line edges (rather than edges with bends).
 The algorithm utilizes the following forces and is implemented in d3.js~\cite{bostock2011d3}

-\begin{itemize} \item A force $f_E$ on the edges to realize the desired edge length.
-The strength of the force is proportional to the difference between the edge distance in the layout and the desired edge length. \item A stress-minimizing force $f_S$ on every pair of nodes not connected by an edge, used to improve global structure.
-The desired distance is the shortest-path distance between the pair, and the magnitude of the force is proportional to the difference between the realized and desired distance. \item A repulsive force $f_R$ between nodes, which somewhat counter-intuitively, improves the compactness of the layout.
-The force has an elliptical contour since we are optimizing for labeled nodes, where the value of the $x$ coordinate must be farther away from other labels than the value of the $y$ coordinate. \item A gravitational force $f_G$ that attracts all nodes to the center of mass.
-This force draws the nodes closer together and improves compactness. \end{itemize}
+\begin{itemize} \item A force $f_E$ for each edge that is similar to DynaCola. \item A stress-minimizing force $f_S$ on every pair of nodes not connected by an edge, used to improve global structure.
+The desired distance is the shortest-path distance between the pair, and the magnitude of the force is proportional to the difference between the realized and desired distance. \item A repulsive force that is similar to DynaCola. \item A gravitational force that is similar to DynaCola. \end{itemize}

 DynaSafe prevents edge crossings from occuring at any time by updating the coordinates safely: if the proposed new coordinate of a node introduces crossings, we gradually reduce the magnitude of the movement until the crossing is avoided.
 To place the new node, we randomly sample a set of 100 nearby points to find a crossing-free position for its adjacent edge.
 If we cannot find a crossing free position using the sample points, we continuously reduce the edge length until we find a crossing free position.
 Once the node is added, an iteration of force-directed algorithm optimizes the layout (again without introducing crossings).